 Sine of a 30 degrees angle: 30 [ sin ].
 The result is 0.5.

 The common logarithm of 100: 100 [ log ].
-The result is 10.
+The result is 2.

 The logarithm of 125 to the base 5: 125 [ logY ] 5.
 The result is 3.

 Calculating the square root of 529: 529 [ √ ].
-The result is equal to 23.
+The result is 23.

 Raising 3 to the power of 4: 3 [ XY ] 4 [ = ].
-The result is equal to 81.
+The result is 81.

-Calculating a percentage of a number: 500 [ х ] 25 [ % ].
-The result is equal to 125.
+Calculating a percentage of a number: 500 [ × ] 25 [ % ].
+The result is 125.

-Calculating what percent is one number of another number: 25 [ ÷ ] 500 [ % ].
-The result is equal to 5(%).
+Calculating what percentage one number is of another: 25 [ ÷ ] 500 [ % ].
+The result is 5%.

 Adding a percentage to a number: 500 [ + ] 25 [ % ].
-The result is equal to 625.
+The result is 625.

 Subtracting a percentage from a number: 500 [ - ] 25 [ % ].
-The result is equal to 375.
+The result is 375.